jaredgk/runtc/README.md

 file,generating the lengths of the most shared haplotypes using the Burrows-Wheeler transform, and using those lengths to estimate tc.
 As of now, there is no installer for this package, so usage is simply:
 ```
-python path/to/files/runtc_real.py [options]
+python path/to/scripts/runtc_real.py [options]
 ```
 If --pypy is to be used for faster length calculation, the scripts must all be in the directory from which the runtc_real script is called.

 The only required argument is a VCF file, either uncompressed or gzipped.
-Using the default options, the runtc_real script will generate tc estimates for every singleton in a VCF file, while not counting singletons toward the termination of MSH tracts.
+Using the default options, the runtc_real script will filter out any non-biallelic sites, indels, and sites with missing data, then generate tc estimates for every singleton in a VCF file, while not counting singletons toward the termination of MSH tracts.
 Both haplotypes from an individual with the singleton at a site will have tc estimated, with the larger estimate returned as the chosen one.
 The output file has two columns: physical position and estimate.